mathieulagrange/lostanlen2020jasmp/revision/response-to-reviewers.md

+* We have restructured the paper.
+Specifically, we have renamed "Contributions" to "Approach" ; we have deleted the "Outline" and "Claim of originality" sections;
 * We have added "audio similarity" to the list of keywords.
 * We have rephrased the second paragraphs in the Introduction.
 * We have replaced "model" by "dataset" in the second paragraph of the Contributions section.